 Residential wiring begins with splicing wires, wiring circuits, lights and receptacles.
 Commercial wiring practices are used to wire restaurants, school buildings, public buildings, malls, hospitals, etc. industrial wiring consists of large power supplies, motor controls, transformers, and most of the electrical equipment used in today's industrial plants.
-Students who complete the program can look forward to a solid background with which to pursue a job in the electrical field.
+Students who complete the program can look forward to pursing a career in the high demand, high paying, electrical field.

-Some of the skills a student will be able to perform are safety, care, and use of hand tools, nature of electricity, ohms law, residential wiring, electrical circuits, motor control wiring, troubleshooting, advanced circuitry, commercial wiring, national electrical code, transformers, blueprint reading, conduit installation, Network Cabling Copper and Fiber, cable skills, as well as, telecommunications, and motors.
+The skills a student will be able to perform are safety, care, use of hand and power tools, nature of electricity, ohms law, residential wiring, electrical circuitry, motor control wiring, troubleshooting, commercial wiring, national electrical code, transformers, blueprint reading, conduit installation, and telecommunications.

 Related Occupations and Earnings:

-Related occupations include residential electricians, mine electricians, industrial electrician, commercial electrician, wiring specialist, cable technicians, telephone technicians, electrical inspector, and railroad signal maintenance.
+Related occupations include residential electricians, mine electricians, industrial electrician, commercial electrician, wiring specialist, cable technicians, lineman, substation technician, telephone technician, electrical inspector, and building maintenance.
 Earnings range between $12-$24/hour.